|Current Workshop | Overview||Back | Print | Home ||

 The Lorentz Center is situated in the faculty of Science of Leiden University – the oldest university in the Netherlands.
 The two workshop venues are in the Oort and Snellius buildings, which also host the Leiden Institute of Physics, the Leiden Observatory (astronomy), the Mathematical Institute and the Leiden Institute of Advanced Computer Science.
 The biology, chemistry and pharmacology departments are located in adjacent buildings.
 Leiden University also includes the faculties of archeology, humanities, law, social and behavioral sciences, and the Leiden University Medical Center which are all within 10 minutes by bicycle.
 The faculty of governance and global affairs in the Hague is 10 minutes by train.
 The other Dutch universities and research institutes can easily be reached by public transport; the universities in Amsterdam, Delft, Rotterdam and Utrecht are within one hour by train.
 Schiphol International Airport is reached by train in 20 minutes.

-The Lorentz Center receives structural financial support by Leiden University, and by the Dutch research councils Netherlands Organisation for Scientific Research NWO, Foundation for Fundamental Research on Matter FOM, and Technology Foundation STW.
+The Lorentz Center receives structural financial support by Leiden University, the Dutch research councils and the Netherlands Organisation for Scientific Research NWO.
 The Lorentz Center also is granted funding for specific workshops by the Lorentz Fund, Netherlands eScience Center, Centre Européen de Calcul Atomique et Moléculaire CECAM and the Royal Netherlands Academy of Science KNAW.